EndemicMedia/claudecoder/README.md

 ## Contributing

 Contributions to ClaudeCoder are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on commit messages, pull requests, and our development workflow.

+This project follows [Conventional Commits](https://www.conventionalcommits.org/) and uses semantic-release for automated versioning.

 ## License